CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 ## Task 1: Application Overview (READ-ONLY)

-1. You will be deploying a ratings application on Azure Red Hat OpenShift.
+1. You will explore the deployment of a ratings application on Azure Red Hat OpenShift.

    ![Application diagram](../media/app-overview.png)